fireskull2003/Employee_turnover_prediction/README.md

 Scikit-learn
 Install the required Python libraries using pip:

-bash
-Copy code
-pip install pandas numpy matplotlib seaborn scikit-learn Dataset
+pip install pandas numpy matplotlib seaborn scikit-learn.

+# Dataset
 The dataset used in this project contains features related to employee demographics, performance, and company structure.
 The target variable is "Left", which indicates whether an employee has left the company.

-Running the Project
+# Running the Project
-To run the script:

 Clone this repository.
 Ensure the dataset is in the task 2/ directory.